hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 layout: "cloud"
 page_title: "Permissions - Terraform Cloud and Terraform Enterprise"
 description: |-
-  Learn the the difference between workspace-level and organization-level permissions and what permissions you can grant to users.
+  Learn the difference between workspace-level and organization-level permissions and what permissions you can grant to users.
 ---

 # Permissions